louis-moench/sodiumFlashlight/bmsplans.md

 The charge and discharge FET rise/fall times are configurable with resistors.

 We will need to configure load removal as a condition of undervoltage recovery, since our load is large.
 This means we need a 3.3MOhm resistor as R_{gs_chg}.

+We can add RC filters to the current-sensing resistors for stability, sounds like it's not really necessary as our battery is very stable output V.